jlleongarcia/jlleongarcia/content/blog/py-z-stock-vs-flat.md

 As per the french amortization behaviour, it goes down to 0% in the last payment.

+This means, that if you return principal earlier and yo keep the monthly payments constant, you will finish the operation earlier, leading to a save on the last interests you had to pay.

+As you can imagine, the more you advance payments, the more % of interest you are saving versus the amount given.

+{{< callout type="info" >}}
+Also, you can save more interests than the advanced principal, if you return enough and early enough to avoid montly payments where the interes to principal was >50%
+{{< /callout >}}

 And overall, it would be ~54,4%.

-Again, all with this sample figures.
+> Again, all with this sample figures.

 The shape of the **curve depends on the parameters** you set: